 Use these tips to make every cookout a safe one.

 - Never leave the grill unattended.
 Unattended cooking is a major cause of house fires.

 - Set up the grill on level ground in an open area away from structures, trees, shrubs and grasses.

-- Keep a phone handy in case of emergency, along with a hose, bucket of water or fire extinguisher to extinguish fires.
+- Keep a phone handy in case of emergency, along with a hose, bucket of water or fire extinguisher to put out flames.